Trustpilot

 Assessment Tools

-• Create rubrics that evaluate AI tool usage and critical thinking
+• Create rubrics that evaluate AI tool usage and critical thinking skills.

 The Path Forward Is Clear